Dangerous When Wet (1953)

 It’s amazing to watch Williams in this scene.
 Normally in her swimming numbers she’s only underwater for part of the time, and swims on top for the rest of it.
 But in this scene she’s underwater the entire time.
 She even backstrokes underwater, which is incredibly difficult!

-Fun fact: MGM costume designer Helen Rose (Good News, Million Dollar Mermaid, Easy to Love, Summer Stock) designed a white suit for Williams to wear that would pop against the animation.
+Fun fact: MGM costume designer Helen Rose (Good News, Million Dollar Mermaid, Easy to Love, Summer Stock, Hit the Deck) designed a white suit for Williams to wear that would pop against the animation.
 She even experimented with adding weights to the suit to help Williams stay underwater…they nixed that idea.
 Dangerous, and the weights were visible in the swimsuit!

 Instead, the set had secret devices built into it, like Lucite cleats welded to the floor of the pool.
 Williams slipped her feet into the cleats in order to stay at the bottom of the pool for the cafe scene with the Andre octopus.